Marrkon/Pearson-assignment/README.md

 ## Intro

-All the tasks are placed in separate .py files and are executable from the terminal (see Usage section).
-Alternatively all the tasks are solved in jupyter notebook ***ETL.ipynb***
+All the tasks are executable from the terminal (see Usage section), placed in separate .py files.
+Alternatively they are solved in jupyter notebook ***ETL.ipynb***

 ## Requirements